jimstudt/swift-mmdb/README.md

   checked out copy and `git submodule update --init --recursive` since Xcode and `swift build` probably didn't do that for you.
 You only need to do that once after checkout.
   If your `Tests/MMDBTests/MaxMind-DB` directory is empty, then you need to do this.

+## How Mature Is This?

+It works for me.
+I just use the GeoLite2-Country database.
+It "passes" all of the MaxMind "good" tests.
+I don't know the right answers, but it doesn't explode and looks reasonable.
+It doesn't explode
+on any of the "bad-data" tests for corrupted databases, but many of those are corrupted in more than one way and this code bails out reading the metadata so we don't actually test what was intended.

 ## What More Can I Get?

 [MaxMind](https://dev.maxmind.com/) has a number of databases for looking up